Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 States?
 With hypothesis testing as our primary tool, we determined tempo and duration are NOT useful in predicting the content of college fight songs (number of tropes).
-Moreover, we determined that the presence of nonsense syllables, references to male groups/individuals, references to opponents, and victory/win/won are not related to the historical success of college football teams.
+Moreover, we determined that the presence of nonsense syllables, victory/win/won, references to male groups/individuals, and references to opponents are not related to the historical success of college football teams.

 Of course, our analysis (and hence resulting conclusions) has serious limitations due to the composition of the dataset.
 Our dataset only included 65 teams, so, when we elected to divide the teams into region-dependent or tempo and duration-based categories, the Central Limit Theorem no longer proved valid (at least 30 observations necessary).
-This compelled us to use simulation-based hypothesis testing with relatively small sample sizes.
+This compelled us to use simulation-based hypothesis testing with relatively small sample sizes (decreasing the reliability of the results).
+Additionally, as our Markdown file is so long, we were unable to perform more than 1000 simulations for each hypothesis test (ideally, we would have performed 15000 simulations) and still successfully knit the file.
 Another consequence of the small number of observations was invalidating hypothesis testing for slopes.
 Determinining whether the slope coefficients from our linear models were truly significant would be particularly useful in our analysis; however, one of the conditions of inference for regression–constant variance–was violated.

 If we were to redo this project, we would definitely think heavily about appending observations to our `fight-songs` dataset.
-Currently, the dataset only included 65 college football teams; however, in future analyses, we would use web scraping to gain information about at least 200 teams in the United States.
+Currently, the dataset originally included fight songs from 65 college football teams;
+however, in future analyses, we would use web scraping to gain information about all 130 Division I college football teams in the United States.
 This could dramatically improve our analysis because, with more observations in consideration, certain statistical methods which we were forced to reject, including hypothesis testing for the slope coefficients, might become valid (variance may be constant).

+Moreover, as we briefly mentioned earlier, the dataset compiled on Spotify by `fivethirtyeight` does not include certain verses from traditional fight songs.
+Rather, our analysis concentrated on the official versions of these songs, published by the respective colleges.
+This is another limiting factor because the trope count for each song is therefore not entirely accurate: some of the verses which were removed undoubtedly contained references to male groups, or nonsense syllables, etc. Thus, not only did we examine a sample size of fight songs, but we also only considered abbreviated song lyrics.

 Furthermore, we would definitely consider the possibility of a confounding variable more seriously in future analyses because, based on the overall conclusions, there are two main possibilities: either there truly is no significant relationship between the explanatory and response variables (in which case, adding more observations will not change the conclusion), or there is a hidden significant relationship between the explanatory and response variables (in which case, adding